7 Different Types of Cloud Computing Structures

 Private Cloud

-Private Cloud, is a cloud infrastructure that is solely used by one organization.
+A private Cloud is a cloud infrastructure that is solely used by one organization.

 - It can be hosted internally or externally.

-- Private clouds are great for organizations that have high security demands, high management demands and uptime requirements.
+- Private clouds are great for organizations that have high-security demands, high management demands, and uptime requirements.

 Hybrid Cloud

-Hybrid Cloud, uses both private and public clouds, but can remain separate entities.
+Hybrid Cloud uses both private and public clouds but can remain separate entities.

 - Resources are managed and can be provided either internally or by external providers.

-- A hybrid cloud is great for scalability, flexibility and security.
+- A hybrid cloud is great for scalability, flexibility, and security.

 Community Cloud